heapsource/fire/messaging/Specification.v1.0.md

 #### name(String)
 *Required:* String that describes the name of the message.
 This is the only attribute required to define a structure.

-Example: the following pdm file describes the input for a login operation of an app called "HelloWorld":
+Example: the following pmd file describes the input for a login operation of an app called "HelloWorld":

     {
 		name:"HelloWorld.Accounts.LoginCredentials",